 Here’s how to find your asset turnover ratio:

 Most businesses strive for an asset turnover ratio of >1 and use annual numbers for the equation.

 Certain factors like industry and company size, however, can slightly alter the kind of ratio your business should shoot for.

 Where to Find Your Net Sales

 Your income statement (or profit and loss statement) contains your net sales number.
 You should use this figure instead of your gross sales because this figure accounts for returns, discounts, damaged products, or anything that decreases the amount of money generated from certain sales.
-Since you use assets to make sales, those factors also decrease the value generated by the asset involved.
+Since you use assets to make sales, those factors also reduce the value generated by the asset involved.
 In summary, net sales provide the most accurate picture of how your products performed throughout the year.

 Where to Find Your Average Total Assets

-Average total assets refers to the average value of your current and fixed assets over the span of two years.
+Average total assets refer to the average value of your current and fixed assets over two years.
 You can obtain the information required for this figure on your balance sheets from the current year and prior.
 Then, add the two numbers and divide the total by two.

 Once you’ve found your net sales and average total assets, divide the former by the latter to produce your ratio.
 That’s it!

 Let’s apply the asset turnover ratio formula with the following numbers: